-2.4 Resource Efficiency
+2.3 Resource Efficiency

-2.4.1 Energy
+2.3.1 Energy

-Our aggregate global energy spend in 2021 amounted to approximately \$419 million broken down by type as follows:
+Our aggregate global energy spend in 2022 amounted to approximately \$581 million broken down by type as follows:

-- Electricity approximately \$346 million
+- Electricity approximately \$446 million

-- Natural Gas approximately \$56 million
+- Natural Gas approximately \$112 million

-- Other (Propane; Liquid Petrol; Diesel; District Heat; Steam) \$17 million
+- Other (Propane; Liquid Petrol; Diesel; District Heat; Steam; Coal Gas) \$23 million

 As part of our sustainability and operational efficiency efforts, we are focused on optimizing energy use, which may result in savings in overall energy costs.
 However, as we continue to forecast growth in Sales and number of facilities over the medium-term, we anticipate that our aggregate energy consumption may increase.
 Accordingly, we are focused on becoming more energy efficient (measured by energy consumption relative to Sales) so that, at minimum, our rate of increase in energy consumption slows.
-In connection with our efforts to promote energy efficiency, we developed interim 2021 energy reduction targets for each of our Operating Groups, which aggregated to approximately 2% of our annual energy purchase based on MWh per USD of sales.
-We reduced our MWh per USD of sales by 4% in 2021 (compared to 2020) For 2022, each Operating Group has established new energy reduction targets for 2022 that range from 2% to 3.5% compared to the prior year.
+In connection with our efforts to promote energy efficiency, we developed interim 2022 energy reduction targets for each of our Operating Groups, which aggregated to approximately 3% of our annual energy purchase based on MWh per USD of sales.
+We reduced our MWh per USD of sales by 1.3% in 2022 (compared to 2021).
+For future years our Corporate Sustainability team, working with our Operating Groups, has established new short- and long- term energy reduction targets as follows: